Kubota-type formulas and supports of mixed measures: Introduction and Main Results

 where $\Hess v(x)$ denotes the Hessian matrix of $v$ at $x\in\Rn$.
 Similar to the definition of the mixed area measure, the \emph{mixed Monge--Amp\`ere measure} $\MA(w_1,\ldots,w_n;\cdot)$ of convex functions $w_1,\ldots,w_n\colon \Rn\to\R$ is defined by the relation

 where $m\in\N$, $v_1,\ldots,v_m\colon \Rn\to\R$ are convex, and $\lambda_1,\ldots,\lambda_m\geq 0$.
-Here we assume in addition that this measure is symmetric in its entries.
+Here, we assume in addition that this measure is symmetric in its entries.

 In Section~\ref{se:properties_ma}, we establish new connections of mixed Monge--Amp\`ere measures with area measures and mixed volumes of convex bodies in both $n$ and $(n+1)$-dimensional space and study their behavior when we restrict functions to linear subspaces.
-Among others, and as a consequence of a Kubota-type formula for mixed area measures (see Theorem~\ref{thm:ck_sam}), we obtain a corresponding statement for mixed Monge--Amp\`ere measures.
+We then use these insights together with the Kubota-type formula Theorem~\ref{thm:ck_sam} to obtain a corresponding statement for mixed Monge--Amp\`ere measures.
 The latter directly improves the main results of \cite{Colesanti-Ludwig-Mussnig-6}, where such formulas were established under the additional assumption that the integrand is rotationally invariant.
-Let